 Do What’s Important

 Start your day with the most important task.
-By getting it out of the way first thing in the morning, you can say that even if you didn’t get everything done, you still got the biggest chunk accomplished.
-You may find the morning is when you have the most energy and focus, giving you the best opportunity to give it your all.
+By getting it out of the way first thing in the morning, you have the rest of the day to work on less stressful, or unimportant tasks.
+If you don’t finish everything you wanted to, you’ll be able to say you finished the most important one!
+You may also find the morning is when you have the most energy and focus, giving you the best opportunity to give it your all.

 Follow a To-Do List or Guide